A hyperbolic framework for shear sound beams in nonlinear solids: Problem statement

 By transforming back to the original spatial coordinates $\bm X$ and by making appropriate substitutions, the same equations as Eqs.
 (10)-(11) of \cite{wochner08} are obtained at cubic order as

 but with additional spatial symmetries due to invariance along the $Z$-coordinate.
+Here, the displacement $\bm{u}$ depends on the coordinates ${\bm X}, \tilde t$, which is standard but slightly abusive notation compared to the initial definitions \eqref{EpsilonPert}.
 At leading (quadratic) order, the equation giving the Lagrange multiplier in unbounded domain reads $p = \rho \beta_2 \big({u_{2,\tilde t}}^2 + {u_{3,\tilde t}}^2\big)$.
 In Eq.~\eqref{SystWochner}, we introduced the quadratic terms coefficient $\beta_2$ and the cubic terms coefficient $\beta_3$ \cite{wochner08,destrade19}

 For later use, we introduced a parameter $\alpha\in\lbrace 0, 1\rbrace$ in Eq.~\eqref{SystWochner} that gives the possibility to discard the diffraction term.
 Note that if the configuration is invariant along the transverse $Y$-axis, then the diffraction term vanishes as well as the quadratic term \cite{zabo04,renier08}.